 Let us first understand – What is Emotional Intelligence (EQ)?

 Imagine if you couldn’t understand when your co-worker was angry or when your friend was sad.
 This ability is referred as Emotional Intelligence.
 In the simplest terms, emotional intelligence (EQ) is the ability to perceive, control and evaluate emotions.
-There exist many different schools of thought while some give EI importance over IQ and suggest that emotional intelligence can be learned and strengthened, others claim it is an inborn characteristic.
+There are several schools of thought regarding the origin of EQ.
+While some give EQ importance over IQ and suggest emotional intelligence can be learned and strengthened, others claim it is an inborn characteristic.

 Peter Salovey and John D. Mayer have been the leading researchers on emotional intelligence since 1990.
 In their influential article “Emotional Intelligence,” they defined emotional intelligence as the subset of social intelligence.
 Later Daniel Goleman’s book on Emotional Intelligence described that to be successful EQ is more important than traditional IQ measures.

 Emotional intelligence impacts many different aspects of your daily life, such as the way you behave and interact with your colleagues, customers, seniors and family.
 EQ matters more than our Intellectual ability (IQ) to effectively deal with these stakeholders as it helps in building stronger relationships, achieving career goals and success at work.

 For better understanding we can say that there are two important aspects of EQ

 – Your ability to identify, control and express your emotions